tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * For example, the index of the data frame, which is formatted as datetime, stores information on the specific year, month, and even the week of the year for each row.

-* More attributes can be found by consulting the documentation.
+* More attributes can be found by consulting the [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html).

+* Slack out the documentation link to the class: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html

 - - -